 The Outside Temperature

 If you’re preparing your tent before your trip, you’ll have some flexibility in what temperatures you’re sealing your seams in.
 Some sealers require specific temperatures to cure, so this is more of a concern when you’re out camping, and you need a quick fix.
 For example, you don’t want a sealer that requires room temperature to cure if you’re camping in a snow environment.
-The temperature that you’ll be using your sealer in can be the difference between using a seam tape versus an adhesive.
+The temperature that you’ll be using your sealer in can be the difference between using a sealant tape versus an adhesive.

 Using the criteria above, we set out to find the best seam sealers on the market.
 We came up with five that fit the bill.
 In the next section, we’ve provided the list of five based on overall performance, as well as the pros and cons of each.